Philippine oriole

 The Philippine oriole (Oriolus steerii) or grey-throated oriole is a species of bird in the family Oriolidae.

-It is endemic to the Philippines.
+It is endemic to the Philippine found on Mindanao and most of the Visayan Islands.

-Its natural habitat is subtropical or tropical moist lowland forests.
+Its natural habitat is tropical moist lowland forests.
 The species is fairly common throughout its range, but the Cebu race (O. s. assimilis) was last sighted in 1906 and is now classified as extinct.

-Taxonomy and systematics
+Description and taxonomy

+EBird describes the bird as "Medium-sized brownish swiftlet with a weakly forked tail.
+Found only in the Philippine lowlands.
+Typically encountered alone or in loose groups over various open habitats, often soaring high.
+Fairly uniform brown plumage, lack of a pale rump, and size distinguish this species from most others in the area; Philippine Swiftlet is the most similar but is smaller, has a more square-tipped tail, and generally favors higher elevations (typically 700 meters and above)."

 First described by Richard Bowdler Sharpe in 1877, the Philippine oriole is a member of the genus Oriolus.
 Some authorities have considered it to be conspecific with, or as a subspecies of, the dark-throated oriole.
 These two species may form a superspecies with the Isabela oriole.